demisto/content/Packs/Akamai_WAF/Integrations/Akamai_WAF/README.md

 ### akamai-new-or-renew-match-target

 ***
 New match target if no existing found otherwise update the existing match target hostnames.
-If there are multiple match targets found, the first one in the list will be updated
+If there are multiple match targets found, the first one in the list will be updated.

 #### Base Command